zfy1355/learngit/readme.md

 "git is free soft distribute under the GPL."
-"git has a mutable index called stage." git tracks changes of files.
+"git has a mutable index called stage." git tracks changes of files. creatin ga new branch is quick & simple.